 These apps will still appear as standalone platforms, but they’d be merged in the back-end so that it’s easier for brands to talk to customers wherever they spend time online.

-With growing concern for how user data is used and stored, what are you doing to manage your data security best practices so that they’re in line with user expectations and industry standards?
+With growing concern for how user data is used and stored, what are you doing to manage your data protection and security best practices so that they’re in line with user expectations and industry standards?
 How do your best practices need to change?
 Facebook is an extreme example, but small-medium businesses (SMBs) like yours need to take these precautions, too.